China's Geely says first-half profit drops 40%

-SHANGHAI (Reuters) - China’s Geely Automobile Holdings Ltd (0175.HK) said on Wednesday first-half net profit dropped 40%, as the country’s auto market sees a sustained decline.
+SHANGHAI, Aug 21 (Reuters) - China’s Geely Automobile Holdings Ltd said on Wednesday first-half net profit dropped 40%, as the country’s auto market sees a sustained decline.

-Geely, China’s highest profile car maker globally thanks to the group’s investments in Volvo and Daimler (DAIGn.DE), posted a net profit of 4.01 billion yuan ($568.5 million), compared to the 6.67 billion yuan it made in the same period a year earlier.
+Geely, China’s highest profile car maker globally thanks to the group’s investments in Volvo and Daimler, posted a net profit of 4.01 billion yuan ($568.5 million), compared to the 6.67 billion yuan it made in the same period a year earlier.

 UOB analyst Kenneth Lee had expected Geely to report a 4.78 billion yuan profit for the period, according to Refinitiv data.